paketb0te/python_openvuln/README.md

 The reported os versions then get queried against Cisco's openVuln API to retrieve lists of known Security Issues of all os versions.

 The information is then rendered into a markdown file like [THIS](openvuln.md).

+You can create / manage your API keys for all Cisco APIs in the [Cisco API Console](https://apiconsole.cisco.com/)